gergelycsegzi/TransferMoneyApi/Readme.md

 #Money Transfer api

 ## Overview
-This is an API for transferring money between accounts.
-Therefore a number of assumptions are made, as listed under the API design header
+This is an API for transferring money between accounts using JAX-RS, Jersey, embedded Tomcat and Maven.
+A number of assumptions are made, as listed under the API design header.

 ## Building and executing
 ```mvn clean compile```